ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

     **Scalability :**

-    * Customize EBS volumes to meet your capacity and performance needs.
+    * EBS volumes can be adjusted to your specifications for performance and capacity.

-    * Adjust volume size and performance with no downtime using Elastic Volumes.
+    * Elastic Volumes allow you to change the performance and volume size without any downtime.

     **Backup and recovery :**

-    * Use EBS snapshots to back up data on your volumes.
+    * To back up the data on your volumes, use EBS snapshots.

-    * Snapshots can restore volumes instantly or migrate data across AWS accounts, regions, or zones.
+    * Snapshots can move data between AWS accounts, regions, or zones, or they can instantaneously restore volumes.

     **Data protection :**

-    * Encrypt EBS volumes and snapshots for data security.
+    * For data protection, encrypt EBS volumes and snapshots.

-    * Encryption ensures security for data-at-rest and data-in-transit between an instance and its volume.
+    * Data-at-rest and data-in-transit between an instance and its volume are secure thanks to encryption.

     **Data availability and durability :**

-    * io2 Block Express volumes offer 99.999% durability with a 0.001% annual failure rate.
+    * io2 Block Express volumes have an annual failure rate of 0.001% and a durability of 99.999%.

-    * Other volume types offer 99.8% to 99.9% durability with a 0.1% to 0.2% annual failure rate.
+    * Other volume types have an annual failure rate of 0.1% to 0.2% but give durability of 99.8% to 99.9%.

-    * Data is automatically replicated across multiple servers to prevent data loss from component failures.
+    * In the event that a component fails, data loss is avoided thanks to automatic data replication over multiple servers.

     **Data archiving :**